-NatHERS and BASIX certificates are to be obtained by the Lot Owner at their cost as part of their design development.
+NaTHERS and BASIX certificates are to be obtained by the Lot Owner at their cost as part of their design development.
+A list of NatHERS assessors located on the Central Coast is found online at Building Standards - NatHERS Assessors wiki page.